al-codaio/coda-google-apps-script/README.md

 # One-way data syncs between Coda and Google Sheets
 These are [Google Apps Scripts](https://developers.google.com/apps-script/overview) for syncing data between a [Coda doc](www.coda.io) and a Google Sheets file.
+The one-way sync supports adding, deleting, and updating rows of data.
 List of the scripts in this repo:
 1. [**coda_to_coda.js**](https://github.com/albertc44/coda-google-apps-script/blob/master/coda_to_coda.js) - Sync data from tables in one Coda doc to tables in another Coda doc ([gist](https://gist.github.com/albertc44/c3d5ebc2a9ec00a28e561ea8e64fc0c5))
 2. [**sheets_to_sheets.js**](https://github.com/albertc44/coda-google-apps-script/blob/master/sheets_to_sheets.js) - Sync data from one Google Sheet to another Google Sheet ([gist](https://gist.github.com/albertc44/bbae27144db5f1f75b76794d6622b3f9))
 3. [**coda_to_sheets.js**](https://github.com/albertc44/coda-google-apps-script/blob/master/coda_to_sheets.js) - Sync data from a table in a Coda doc to a worksheet in Google Sheets ([gist](https://gist.github.com/albertc44/ec44e1aae95730b827e6b58a7ec9a317))